-Former North Korean Deputy Chief of Mission of North Korean Embassy to United Kingdom Thae Yong-ho, one of the highest ranking North Korean officers to have defected, traveled to Washington D.C. in early November.
+Former Deputy Chief of Mission of the North Korean Embassy to the United Kingdom Thae Yong-ho, one of the highest ranking North Korean officers to have defected, traveled to Washington D.C. in early November.
 His visit to the United States attracted attention as it was the most public activity undertaken by the former diplomat after his defection last year.
 The purpose of his visit was mainly to testify at a hearing of the House Foreign Affairs Committee on November 1, along with participating in a panel at a Center for Strategic and International Studies conference and an interview with CNN.

 What Thae asserted during his trip can be boiled down to this message: the Kim regime’s belligerent approach can be seen as the young leader’s desperate attempt to survive amid the disintegration of the rogue dynasty, in which information infiltration and fostering defectors is playing a major part.
 While it is not widely known, the United States, along with South Korea, has long been a major backer of many endeavors to give North Korean people a taste of what it’s like outside their country.
 The United States has also aided in integrating the defectors, who risked their lives for such freedom, into society.
 Thae’s testimony centered on describing how such efforts have panned out inside North Korea, with the example of “nose cards,” SD cards meant for smartphones that can be used to transfer games, movies, music, and more from the outside world.
 Thae explained the origin of the North Korean slang term: “Why do we call it nose card?
 Well, if somebody wants to search your body whether you have any USBs or whatever, the boys instantly take it out and they put it in their nose.”